A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 It seemed like the answer.
 After all, children with Duchenne lack a functional version of the dystrophin gene, which helps muscles stay healthy.
 So why not fix it?

 "The concept is very simple.
-"You're missing a gene so you [put it] back,"" says Jude Samulski, a gene therapy pioneer and a professor of pharmacology at the University of North Carolina School of Medicine in Chapel Hill.
+"You're missing a gene so you [put it] back," says Jude Samulski, a gene therapy pioneer and a professor of pharmacology at the University of North Carolina School of Medicine in Chapel Hill.

-A molecular 'FedEx truck'
+A molecular "FedEx truck"

 Samulski devoted more than 30 years to making that simple concept work.